 You won’t achieve positive mental health without taking smaller steps toward it.

 –As I have healed my mental health, I frequently have gone back to my goal planning worksheet and have reassessed the steps I needed to complete to reach my dream of positive mental health.
 Having a written account has helped me stay focused, but also helps me keep my mental health team in the loop.
 My therapist LOVES when I bring my worksheet to appointments!
 It helps them create a treatment plan tailored to your personal goals!
-And it is much easier to write down your top 3 mental health goals when you’re not on the spot in your therapist or doctor’s office.-
+And it is much easier to write your top 3 mental health goals when you’re not on the spot in your therapist or doctor’s office.-

 RELATED POST: 85 Simple New Years Resolution Ideas for Your Best 2022